COVID-19 Program/Activity Protocols

 Masks Are Required:

-- Using a mask alone isn’t enough to prevent the spread of COVID-19.
-Continue to follow all other Public Health and CGC protocols like keeping your hands clean, following cough and sneeze etiquette, social distancing guidelines, and staying home if feeling sick.
+- Wearing a mask alone isn’t enough to prevent the spread of COVID-19.
+Continue to follow all other Public Health advice like getting vaccinated if able, keeping your hands clean and staying home if feeling sick.

 - Learn more about non-medical masks, how to make a non-medical mask and how to wear a non-medical mask.

 Proof of Vaccination | Required as of October 4th, 2021:

 On October 4th, the Province is requiring proof of full vaccination for ages 12 or older to participate in discretionary, recreational or non-essential activities.
 This policy applies to the CGC at the access gates.